Classifications of Maritime Crew Members

 Chief Cook

-This individual is a senior unlicensed crew member in the steward's department; he or she oversees the preparation and serving of the meals, as well as ensures that operations meet scheduled serving times—similar to a cook in a restaurant.
+This individual is a senior unlicensed crew member in the steward's department.
+He or she oversees the preparation and serving of the meals, as well as ensures that operations meet scheduled serving times, similar to a cook in a restaurant.
 The chief cook may also be responsible for designing the menu, purchasing necessary ingredients, and more.
 They also must oversee the cleanliness of the kitchen to avoid bacteria buildup, preventing unnecessary illness aboard the ship.

 Chief Steward